AlterClassIO/react-crypto/README.md

 2. Navigate to the project folder: `cd react-crypto`

-3. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install --legacy-peer-deps`

 4. Start the app in the development mode: `npm start`